bnielsen1965/machine_learning-js/README.md

 This boolean neuron can be trained to produce gate functions for various boolean gate types.

-## AND Gate Experiment
+## Gate learning experiment in gates.js

-Execute the and.js script in NodeJS to try this experiment.
+Execute the gates.js script in NodeJS to try this experiment.

-> node and.js
+> node gates.js

-A boolean AND gate takes a number of boolean inputs and outputs a boolean true (1) if all the gate inputs are true (1).
-If any of the gate inputs are false (0) then the output is also false (0).
+The gates.js script has definitions for two input AND, NAND, OR, and NOR logic gates.
+The logic for each gate are as follows...

+AND gate:

 | input 1 | input 2 | output
 | --- | --- | --- |